planarian/relative_keys/README.md

 ## License

 Relative Keys is subject to the [MIT license](http://opensource.org/licenses/MIT).
 Qt, Fluidsynth, and GTK are under [LGPL](https://www.gnu.org/copyleft/lesser.html), and MinGW is under [GPL](https://gnu.org/licenses/gpl.html).

+## Contact

+If you have any questions you can find me at http://www.jay-davis.net